Join us on October 30 as we present A Night for Sights and Sounds

 The Cleveland Eye-Bank has two commercials airing on Fox 8.
 One features a corneal recipient, Deanna, with her 2 daughters (above).
 The second features the family of Michael, a 19 year old man that made his wishes known to his family that he wanted to be a donor when he passed away.

 The Cleveland Eye Bank is a non-profit organization dedicated to restoring sight by providing tissue for transplantation, research, and teaching.
-The Cleveland Eye Bank serves almost 5 million people and over 60 area hospitals.
+The Cleveland Eye Bank serves 4.2 million people and over 60 area hospitals.